Deputy City Manager

 Magner earned a Master of Arts from the University of Texas at Arlington and a Bachelor of Arts in Government and Politics from the University of Texas at Dallas.
 He is also a graduate of the University of Texas at Austin’s Lyndon B. Johnson School of Public Affairs’ Public Executive Institute, the University of Virginia’s Weldon Cooper Center for Public Service’s Leading, Educating and Developing (LEAD) Program, and the North Central Texas Council of Government’s New & Emerging City Managers Program.

 In March 2009, Magner was honored by the Collin County Business Press as one of its 21 Leaders of the 21st Century.
 He was also recognized by the Richardson YMCA as its 2009 Volunteer of the Year.
 In 2010, he received the Outstanding Service Award from Network of Community Ministries.

-Magner is a graduate of Leadership Richardson XX, the Richardson Citizens Police Academy XXVII, and is currently participating in Leadership North Texas, Class 10.
+Magner is a graduate of Leadership Richardson Class XX, the Richardson Citizens Police Academy, the Richardson Citizens Fire Academy, and Leadership North Texas Class 10.
 He is an active member of the International City Management Association, the Texas City Management Association, and the North Texas City Management Association.